keogh/evader-phase/README.md

 # Evader Phase

-This is a prototype for the NS Game Devs group.
+This is a prototype for the NS Game Devs group made with [Phaser](https://phaser.io/).

 Basically you only need to evade the enemies, when an enemy collides with your ship the game ends, so you need to refresh the browser.